johnhess/time-travel/timetravel.md

 ---

-All the cool kids these days are using github, so we will too!
+All the cool kids these days* are using github, so we will too!

 <img src="images/silicon-valley-tv-show.jpg" />

+## Presenter Notes

+These days have changed.
+This show was very popular 5 years ago, which you may know as the "olden days"

 ---